Private Pawnshop Pledge Broker For Small Assets

 Read Related Post: How To Start A Private Pawnbroker Service

 In some jurisdictions, brokers may keep all the money received from the sale of the unredeemed pledge.

 In other cases, the broker may only keep the original loan and any interest due, but must turn any excess over to the pawner.

-In many States, private pawnshop pledge brokers are required by law to file with the local police a daily list of items that have been pledged.
+In many States, a private pawnshop pledge broker is required by law to file with the local police a daily list of items that have been pledged.

 They must report and give a description of the object along with any s erial number and other points of identification.

 This give the police an opportunity to check these pledge items against any list of reported stolen items.